 As air passes through the air purifier, particles are exposed to the UV-C light which destroys the mold’s DNA and makes it impossible for the mold to reproduce.

-Lastly, How Do You Find the Best Air Purifier for Mold?
+How Do You Find the Best Air Purifier for Removing Mold?

-Now that you know what an air purifier can and can’t do for you in regards to mold, you’re probably curious to find out which products are the best mold air purifiers.
+Now that you know what an air purifier can and can’t do for you in regards to mold, you’re probably curious to find out which products are the best removing mold.

-To see what’s available, take a look at our detailed review of the best air purifiers for mold here.
+To see what’s available, take a look at our mold air purifier review page.

 Summary – Do Air Purifiers Remove Mold?